Emmajackson20/BLOOD-DONORS-CONNECTION-APP-/README.md

 3. Installation
 For Android Users
-1. Download the APK from [GitHub Releases] https://blood donors connection app.com.
+1. Download the APK from https://blooddonorsconnectionapp.com
 2. Enable "Install from Unknown Sources" in your device settings.
 3. Install the APK and open the app.
 For iOS Users